hoffay/NW-Marketplace/testing.md

 Tested by interacting with the other elements of the page to ensure no unwanted effects occurred.
 Ensured scrollable div containing the vendor cards.

+## Issue 18: Increase Search Bar Size and Font
+Tested by ensuring all other elements work as intended.
+Inspected element to make sure fonts were aligned and following 15/16px size

 ## Total Results S1
 | Issue | Result |
 |--|--|